Other COVID-19 testing

-Oxford Diagnostic Laboratories offer two types of tests for COVID-19 (SARS-CoV-2).
-The PCR test for viral RNA, and the serology test for antibodies to SARS-CoV-2.
+As well as offering the T-SPOT.COVID test to detect T cell-mediated immune responses to SARS-CoV-2 infection, Oxford Diagnostic Laboratories also offers the PCR test for viral RNA, and the serology test for antibodies to SARS-CoV-2.

 Unfortunately, Oxford Diagnostic Laboratories cannot provide COVID-19 testing for individuals travelling abroad.